 The pandemic is here to stay for a long time.
 This is the new normal.
 Customer Retention is key.
 These are some of the phrases that you must have heard a lot in the last few weeks as companies try to stage a comeback.
 The pandemic has presented a challenge the already difficult task of customer retention.
 Driving customer retention during lockdown is a hot topic these days.

-We had Jay Nathan, Founding & Managing Partner, Customer Imperative and Andrew Marks, Founder, President and COO, SuccessHacker speak to Puneet Kataria, Founder & CEO, CustomerSuccessBox about the role of customer success in driving SaaS businesses during a lockdown.
+We had Jay Nathan, Founding & Managing Partner, Customer Imperative and Andrew Marks, Founder, President and COO, SuccessHacker speak to Puneet Kataria, Founder & CEO, CustomerSuccessBox about the role of customer success in driving customer retention during a lockdown.